oliverklee/tdd-reader/Exercises/tdd-exercises-en.md

 For these exercises, it is a requirement that you always use a test list and that you work strictly test-first.

-1. Create a local branch `feature/sizes` from `feature/coffee`.
+1. Create a local branch `feature/sizes` from `origin/feature/coffee`.
-1. Create a `SizeOption` model/entity.
+1. Create a new `SizeOption` model/entity.
 Test that it can be instantiated.
 1. Working in a test-driven way, add an `int` field `SizeOption.milliliters` (with a getter and setter).
    Throw an `UnexpectedValueException` if zero or a negative number is passed